yuchi518/kubridge/README.md

 ```

 ## Development
-If you are interested in how to write your kernel module and user programe, you can refer the kubridge_k_task0.c and kubridge_u_tasks.c
+If you are interested in how to write your kernel module and user programe, you can refer the kubridge_k_task[0-1].c and kubridge_u_tasks.c

+* task0 - A calculator, kernel module supports four operators (+,-,*,/).
+* task1 - Data generator, kernel module generates data continually.

 ## Todo's